 Attainable – Restrict goals based on your resources and timeframe.

-Relevant – Prioritize objectives that have the greatest impact on bigger company goals.
+Relevant – Prioritize objectives that have the most significant impact on bigger company goals.

 Timely – Always have an end date in mind.
 Ongoing tasks have no place in these goal-setting sessions.